unidavemeyer/web-adventure/README.md

  2. Add support for Room objects in YAML to have types, unlocking subtypes for rooms.
     * Initially just have this as a property on the Room class, serialized in from YAML
     * Decide if this is a required property or not (both have advantages)
+    * See class Room and class Rooms, the Load function in both of those cases, for where to start
  3. Make a mock-up (in plain HTML) of a gridded image series.
     * Ideally, can test image support by doing this as the contents of a Room in YAML as well
     * Will involve making some additional image contents (at least placeholder quality)